 Sex Selection through Pre-implantation Genetic Diagnosis

 The ART Guidelines restrict the use of PGD for sex selection in Australia.
-These Guidelines reflect the sentiment of the community that admission to life should not be conditional upon a child being of a particular sex.
-Therefore, sex selection (by whatever means) should not be undertaken except to reduce the risk of transmission of a serious genetic condition (see sections 11 and 12 of the ART Guidelines).
+The guidelines state that sex selection (by whatever means) should not be undertaken except to reduce the risk of transmission of a serious genetic condition (see sections 11 and 12 of the ART Guidelines).

 Review of the ART Guidelines